-Portland Bible College 9150 NE Fremont St. Portland, OR 97220 c/o: Finance Office Contact Number (503)382-1933
+Portland Bible College 9150 NE Fremont St. Portland, OR 97220 c/o: Finance Office Contact Number (503)382-1908

-If you prefer to pay in cash, there are special cash envelopes available for you in the administration building.
+If you prefer to pay in cash, there are cash envelopes available for you in the administration building.
 There you can fill one out and deposit the money in the safe box.
-Payments received in the safe box are processed by a limited number of staff members and the safe box is emptied on a regular basis.
+Payments received in the safe box are processed by a limited number of staff members and are emptied regularly.
 Students are encouraged to check Populi often to verify that the payment was processed.
 Please contact the Finance Office after you have checked your Populi account if you need further clarification.